-The Bruce Highway Upgrade Program is the largest road infrastructure program Queensland has ever seen, aimed at improving safety, flood resilience, and capacity along the length and breadth of the highway between Brisbane and Cairns.
-TSA Advisory were engaged to assist Building Queensland with the development of three business cases for upgrades to sections of the Bruce Highway:
+The Bruce Highway Upgrade Program is the largest road infrastructure program Queensland has ever seen.
+It is aimed at improving safety, flood resilience, and capacity along the length and breadth of the highway between Brisbane and Cairns.
+TSA Advisory was engaged to assist Building Queensland with the development of three business cases for upgrades to sections of the Bruce Highway:

 - Bruce Highway – Cairns Southern Access Corridor – Stage 3: Edmonton to Gordonvale (E2G)